DimSimPirate/ELEC5616-Projects/Project1/README.md

 4. Alice received the cipher-text, decrypted it with IV1, and got the msg.
 Her initial vector switch to IV2 which is the same as Bob's.

 5. Repeating above stages

+## Pycharm show error with "unsolved reference", even if you can run the code

+1. Right click the `Project1` folder in pycharm

+2. Find the option `Mark directory as`, and choose the `Sources Root`